epicanthal/ansible_cisco_IOS/README.md

 These playbooks are basic starters that show how to initially get Ansible to talk to Cisco IOS devices (e.g. _connection: local_) and run basic _show_ commands.
 Each playbook 1.0 -> 1.x builds on previous playbooks and comments are removed for parts documented in previous playsbooks, while any new material is commented where necessary.
 These purposely _do not_ use any [sub-directory](http://docs.ansible.com/ansible/playbooks_best_practices.html#directory-layout) structure so as to keep things as basic as possible.
 #### Notes/Suggestions:
 - Although the power of Ansible is to operate against multiple devices via a single playbook, start by running these playbooks against a single Cisco IOS device.
 Then add more and re-run the playbooks.
 - Make sure you can SSH to the Cisco IOS device from the Ansible control machine.
-(This is a sanity checck but doesn't ensure 'ansible-playbook' will connect successfully as I discovered and finally succeeded once I understood 'connection: local')
+(This is a sanity check but doesn't ensure 'ansible-playbook' will connect successfully as I discovered and finally succeeded once I understood the importance of 'connection: local')
 ```
 $ ssh cisco@192.168.1.9
 Password: cisco